kalyanoliveira/arduinoFollow/README.md

 ## General (short) explanation of code

 The code of the robot is quite simple from a high-level view.
 In the loop() function, we make use of an if-elseif-else statement to measure the photoresistor.
-If the output of the photoresistor is higher than a predetermined "brightness" variable, we set the "angry" variable to true, turn on the LEDs, and execute the angry_action() function, which as the name implies corresponds to the action that the robot does when it's angry.
+If the output of the photoresistor is higher than a predetermined "brightness" variable, we set the "angry" variable to true, and execute the angry_action() function, which as the name implies corresponds to the action that the robot does when it's angry.

 Else, if the surrounding environment of the photoresistor is not bright enough but the angry variable is set to true, we execute the angry_action() function.
 Else - that is, if the surrounding environment is not bright enough and the angry variable is set to false - we simply do nothing.